suleman005/Drillbotics_kick_control/README.md

 Here are the steps we need to do.

 1. Connect to D-WIS Server
+2. Define Parameters
-2. Read The Parameters
+3. Read The Parameters
-3. Convert Parameters from SI system to metric system
+4. Convert Parameters from SI system to metric system
-4. Store Parameters in panda data frame
+5. Store Parameters in panda data frame
-5. Plot the data
+6. Plot the data
-6. Detect the Operation
+7. Detect the Operation
-7. Detect Kick
+8. Detect Kick
-8. Conform Kick
+9. Conform Kick
-9. Control Kick
+10. Control Kick
-10. Resume Operation
+11. Resume Operation